Western culture: Scientific and technological inventions and discoveries

 Medieval Christians believed that to seek the geometric, physical and mathematical principles that govern the world was to seek and worship God.
 Detail of a scene in the bowl of the letter 'P' with a woman with a set-square and dividers; using a compass to measure distances on a diagram.
 In her left hand she holds a square, an implement for testing or drawing right angles.
 She is watched by a group of students.
 In the Middle Ages, it is unusual to see women represented as teachers, in particular when the students appear to be monks.
 She is most likely the personification of Geometry, based on Martianus Capella's famous book De Nuptiis Philologiae et Mercurii [5th c.], a standard source for allegorical imagery of the seven liberal arts.
 Illustration at the beginning of Euclid's Elementa, in the translation attributed to Adelard of Bath.

 A doctor of philosophy of the University of Oxford, in full academic dress.
 The typical dress for graduation are gowns and hoods or hats adapted from the daily dress of university staff in the Middle Ages, which was in turn based on the attire worn by medieval clergy.

 The Greek Antikythera mechanism is generally referred to as the first known analogue computer.

 Apollo 11 astronaut Buzz Aldrin, Apollo Lunar Module pilot of the first crewed mission to land on the Moon, poses for a photograph beside the deployed United States flag during his Extravehicular Activity (EVA) on the lunar surface.

-A notable feature of Western culture is its strong emphasis and focus on innovation and invention through science and technology, and its ability to generate new processes, materials and material artifacts with its roots dating back to the Ancient Greeks.
-The scientific method as "a method or procedure that has characterized natural science since the 17th century, consisting in systematic observation, measurement, and experiment, and the formulation, testing, and modification of hypotheses" was fashioned by the 17th-century Italian Galileo Galilei, with roots in the work of medieval scholars such as the 11th-century Iraqi physicist Ibn al-Haytham and the 13th-century English friar Roger Bacon.
+Historians of science generally note that from the early modern period onward, scientific research in Europe became increasingly institutionalized, contributing to the development of modern scientific methods and technologies.
+The scientific method as "a method or procedure that has characterized natural science since the 17th century, consisting in systematic observation, measurement, and experiment, and the formulation, testing, and modification of hypotheses" was significantly shaped by the work of the 17th-century Italian scientist Galileo Galilei, with roots in the work of medieval scholars such as the 11th-century Iraqi physicist Ibn al-Haytham and the 13th-century English friar Roger Bacon.